JorgeIrazabal/Getting-and-Cleaning-Data/CodeBook.md

 3. Merge three data frames into an unique data set
 4. Clean the data to obtain only the mean and standard deviation columns
 5. Rename columns to avoid "strange names", replacing "..." by "."
-6. Save the result into the "result.csv" file in the "data" directory
+6. Save the result into the "result.txt" file in the "data" directory
-7. Uses descriptive activity names to name the activities in the data set, through the "activity_labels.txt" file
-8. Calculate means data by activity and id
-9. Remove columns about the activity id
-10. Save the result into the "meanData.csv" into "data" directory

 ## Study design